Litter and flytipping

 We introduced a charge for single-use carrier bags from 20 October 2014.
 It is estimated to have reduced carrier bag use by 80% in its first year of operation.

-The requirement to charge for single use carrier bags (SUCBs) used for certain types of delivery and collection has temporarily been suspended from 2 April until 3 October 2020, in response to the COVID-19 outbreak and at the request of retailers.
+The requirement to charge for single use carrier bags (SUCBs) used for certain types of delivery and collection has temporarily been suspended from from 29 January until 31 May 2021, in response to the COVID-19 outbreak and at the request of retailers.
 This is to support food delivery and collection as: